 To get a forbearance, you need to make a request to your loan servicer and affirm that you've suffered a financial hardship due to the COVID-19 emergency; the servicer can't require any additional documentation beyond your attestation.

-During the forbearance period, the servicer can't add fees or penalties to your account, or charge interest beyond the amounts scheduled or calculated as if you made all contractual payments on time and in full under the terms of the mortgage contract.
+During the forbearance period, the servicer can't add fees or penalties to your account or charge interest beyond the amounts scheduled or calculated as if you made all contractual payments on time and in full under the terms of the mortgage contract.

-Under the FHA's waterfall process, assuming you're still experiencing a financial hardship, you can most likely avoid having to pay all of the overdue amounts right away when a CARES Act forbearance ends.
+Under the FHA's waterfall process, assuming you're still experiencing a financial hardship, you can most likely avoid paying all of the overdue amounts right away when a CARES Act forbearance ends.
 In this process, the servicer must, subject to a few exceptions, evaluate the borrower to determine which, if any, of the below alternatives are appropriate.

 The program is automatic and is a pre-waterfall step: lenders must review eligible borrowers for this option and provide loan modification documents that will significantly reduce the borrowers' monthly payments.
 Borrowers don't need to contact their lender or servicer to get this modification.

 A partial claim is an interest-free loan from HUD that brings a first mortgage current by paying the overdue amounts.
 You don't have to repay the loan until the first mortgage is paid off, like when you sell the property.
 Sometimes, the servicer will complete a partial claim along with a modification.

-The COVID-19 Recovery Standalone Partial Claim is limited to 25% of the borrower's unpaid principal balance.
+The COVID-19 Recovery Standalone Partial Claim is limited to 30% of the borrower's unpaid principal balance.

 This kind of modification aims to reduce the principal and interest portion of the monthly mortgage payment by at least 25%.
-The COVID-19 Recovery Modification is a 360-month modification, and includes a partial claim, if available.
+The COVID-19 Recovery Modification is a 360-month modification and includes a partial claim, if available.

-If you don't qualify for any of the previous options, you might be eligible for a "preforeclosure sale" (short sale).
+If you don't qualify for any previous options, you might be eligible for a "preforeclosure sale" (short sale).
 This is when the borrower sells the home for less than the outstanding loan balance.
 The lender can't get a deficiency judgment after an FHA pre-foreclosure sale.

 Or you might qualify for a "deed in lieu of foreclosure."
 With this option, the borrower trades the home's deed to HUD in exchange for a release from all obligations under the mortgage.
 Like with a pre-foreclosure sale, the lender can't get a deficiency judgment after a deed in lieu.

-Probably the easiest way to find out what kind of loan you have is to call your loan servicer.
+The easiest way to find out what kind of loan you have is to call your loan servicer.

 You could also look for an FHA case number on your mortgage contract.
 Sometimes, though, loans lose their FHA-insured status.
 Call your servicer or HUD's National Servicing Center at 877-622-8525 if you have questions about your loan's status.

 If you don't have an FHA-insured loan, most servicers (on behalf of the loan owner) are offering various alternatives to help homeowners get through the COVID-19 crisis, like forbearance agreements and modifications.